g-lalevee/Apigee-GCP-Services/README.md

 ## Intro

-This repository contains a proxy for Apigee X able to call GCP Services: BigQuery (read) only and PubSub (publish).
+This repository contains a proxy for Apigee Edge/x/hybrid to call 2 GCP Services: BigQuery (read) only and PubSub (publish).
 It doesn't use Apigee Edge extension features.

 ## Requirement